ansys/pyansys-sound/docker/README.rst

 Create your own Ansys Sound Docker container
 ============================================

-The Ansys Sound service is based on the Ansys DPF server, and its DPF Sound plugin.
+The Ansys Sound service is based on the Ansys DPF Server, and its DPF Sound plugin.
 It is noticeably used by `PyAnsys Sound <https://sound.docs.pyansys.com/version/dev/index.html>`_ (``ansys-sound-core`` package).

-You can create your own service using a Docker container image that includes both the DPF server and the DPF Sound plugin.
-This example `Dockerfile.windows
+You can create your own service using a Docker container image that includes both the DPF Server and the DPF Sound plugin.
+The provided example file `Dockerfile.windows
 <https://github.com/ansys/pyansys-sound/blob/main/docker/Dockerfile.windows>`_ shows how to create
 such Docker image.

 .. note::

   The provided version of the Dockerfile works with:
   - Windows 11 host.
 If you want to use a different Windows host, modify the `BASE_IMAGE` argument at the top of the file.